jcacace-swap/Firmware/README.md

         $ sudo apt-get install python-jinja2
         $ sudo pip install numpy toml
         $ sudo apt-get install protobuf-c*

+ To allow ROS/FCU communication you should install Mavros package:

+        $ sudo apt-get install protobuf-c*

 5. To launch the Iris version equipped with the camera, you should load the gazebo configuration.
 You could use the __load_sitl_conf.sh__ script placed in the sitl_gazebo folder